 Totals may differ due to rounding.

-This issue of the Bulletin contains the Secretariat’s revised estimates for the 2012/2013 cocoa year as well as data for the past four years of production and grindings of cocoa beans, detailed by country.
+This issue of the Bulletin contains the Secretariat’s revised estimates for the 2013/2014 cocoa year as well as data for the past four years of production and grindings of cocoa beans, detailed by country.
 The main features of the global cocoa market are illustrated in colour charts.
-In addition, it includes comments on crop and demand prospects in the leading countries for the current season, and a review of price developments on international markets for cocoa beans during the 2012/2013 cocoa year.
+In addition, the Bulletin includes comments on crop and demand prospects in the leading countries for the current season, and a review of price developments on international markets for cocoa beans during the 2013/2014 cocoa year.

-Copies of the Quarterly Bulletin of Cocoa Statistics, including in Microsoft Excel files and in Adobe PDF format versions, can be ordered by completing and returning this form or from the ICCO Secretariat at the address below:
+Copies of the Quarterly Bulletin of Cocoa Statistics, including Microsoft Excel files and Adobe PDF format, can be ordered by completing and returning this form, or from the ICCO Secretariat at the address below:

 International Cocoa Organization

 London W5 1YY